DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-17-improving-course-previews.md

       src: course-preview--filled.png
 ---

-We updated the draft course previews in Publish teacher training courses (Publish) to make it easier to see and update missing content.
+We updated the draft course preview in Publish teacher training courses (Publish) to make it easier for providers to visualise how the course will appear on Find postgraduate teacher training (Find).

+Improving the course preview can help providers to see the see the static content on a course page in context.
+This should reduce the risk of providers writing unnecessary or duplicated content.

+We also made it easier for providers to add any missing content.

 ## What we changed